Jumpitas/AI-Music-Composer/README.md

 - **Pitch Transposition**: Transpose all notes up or down by a certain number of semitones.
 - **Tempo Changes**: Modify the speed of the MIDI files to create a larger variety of inputs.
 - **Instrument Substitution**: Replace instruments in the MIDI files with others to diversify the data.

 ---

-## **Future Improvements**

-- **Inference Script**: Develop an interactive script for generating and exporting music as MIDI files.
-- **Larger Dataset Support**: Improve the model's ability to handle large and complex datasets.
-- **Web Interface**: Build a simple web interface to input themes and generate compositions dynamically.
-- **Model Optimization**: Apply techniques like mixed-precision training or model pruning for faster training times.
-- **Support for More Styles**: Expand the model to handle a broader range of music genres like rock, pop, classical symphonies, etc.

----